 Infertility Is Hard Enough: Now COVID-19 Has Stalled an Already Difficult Process

-In our online therapy sessions at Tribeca Maternity, we talk to patients about how infertility isn’t a mental illness, but it can make you feel that way.
+In our online therapy sessions at Tribeca Maternity, in addition to in-person sessions at our Tribeca and Park Slope, Brooklyn offices after the pandemic, we talk to patients about how infertility isn’t a mental illness, but it can make you feel that way.
 The situation is crazed: daily doctor’s appointments, figuring out when your body is ovulating, blood work, and rounds of treatment.
 This can go on for months or years.
 It can feel completely uncertain and out of your control, and it can also bring up past or current traumatic experiences.

 Now, this already excruciating process has likely been put on pause due to COVID-19, further taking away any sense of control.
 When you don’t have control, being mad is a reasonable response.
 In phone and video therapy sessions, we help patients work through the anger, sadness, grief, and disappointment this disruption has caused, and help you come up with a plan moving forward.

 We Will Keep You Sane Through an Insane Process That May Have to Be Put on Hold